TEG-Blue·Interactive tools on .com →

 Computational Complexity Markers

-Can the markers that predict healthy outcomes — self-awareness, perspective-taking, emotional differentiation — be standardized as computational measures applicable to natural language?
+Can the markers that predict integrated outcomes — self-awareness, perspective-taking, emotional differentiation — be standardized as computational measures applicable to natural language?

 Q2